If you are in a management position or aiming to get into one, you'll have heard about the 5 performance objectives.

 - Set up rewards (and consequences) for a meeting (or failing to meet) the objectives.
 Doing so ensures that the performance objectives are part of the daily operations, not just left to high-level strategy.

-Making performance objectives work for you
+Making performance objectives work for your team

 A basic understanding of performance objectives is an integral part of your daily professional life.
 That’s true whether you’re an entrepreneur who is interested in improving the operations strategy of your business, or a manager who needs to understand your company’s performance plan.